tinted-theming/tinted-sublime-text/README.md

-# Base16 Sublime Text
+# Tinted Theming for Sublime Text

-Base16 themes for [Sublime Text].
-Have a look at the [base16-gallery] to get a preview of the supported themes and go to [Tinted Theming] for more information about this theming project.
+Tinted themes for [Sublime Text].
+Have a look at the [base16-gallery] to get a preview of some of the supported themes and go to [Tinted Theming] for more information about this theming project.

 ## Installation